nwmn/pride-flags/README.txt

 Queer Pride Flags rendered in vector format.
-This collection is in progress, not comprehensive.
+This collection is now in progress, not yet comprehensive.
 Intended for displaying on web.
 Suitable for a range of screen sizes.
 All suggestions, feedback, and contributions welcome.